View from Ibberton Hill

 from Sturminster Newton Town Bridge) after the Fiddleford Inn turn right to Okeford Fitzpaine, then Belchalwell and into Ibberton (about 3 miles from New Cross).
 The Village Hall is the first building on the left after the Ibberton village sign.

-West- From Dorchester take A35 to Puddletown.
+South- From Dorchester take A35 to Puddletown.
 Turn off on to A354 and at the roundabout take the minor road to Cheselbourne.
-Follow this road through Melcombe Bingham and Ansty.
+Follow this road through Melcombe Bingham and

+Ansty.
 Turn off the road towards Bulbarrow Hill and Woolland.
 At the masts bear left and go straight across at the cross road at the top of Woolland Hill.
 Proceed down the hill(marvellous views of the Blackmore Vale).
-At the bottom of the hill turn right at the T
+At the bottom of the hill turn right at

 From Hazelbury Bryan, diagonally opposite The Antelope Pub, take the road to the church and Woolland that passes beside the war memorial 'island'.
 At the school turn left and pass the church on your right.
 Continue along